Legacy Web Publishing - Password Protect Webpages

 Location

 AuthUserFile is a fully qualified path to your password file for these protected pages.
-The AuthUserFile will eventually contain the username(s) (that you will define in just a minute; not unix usernames) and password(s).
+The AuthUserFile will eventually contain the username(s) (that you will define in just a minute; not Unix usernames) and password(s).
 You do not need to create the password file.
 The notes further down explain how this will be done.

 If your pages are served on www, the path will be in /htdocs, similar to this: